meilisearch/documentation/reference/under_the_hood/storage.md

 ::: warning

-These metrics can strongly change depending on the machine where your index.
+These metrics are highly dependent on the machine that is running MeiliSearch.
+Running this test in significantly underpowered machines is likely to give different results.

 :::